fbpx

 Shopify

-Shopify also supports a lot of payment processors.
+It’s also a challenge to choose the best payment gateways for Shopify – there are so many options available.
 It has PayPal as its main option, but also gives the customer access to ‘alternative payment methods’.
 These alternative payment methods offer a list of options, along with telling you which ones are not available in your country.
 When you add a new payment option, Shopify informs you if there is a need to create an account and its connection to your store.
 It also tells you the fees that the specific payment processor will charge, which comes to be very useful.
 The alternative payment options which are provided by Shopify also include payments using cryptocurrency and local payment options in their regions.
 All these options mentioned above are already built-in in Shopify, unlike WooCommerce.
 CONCLUSION – Both E-Commerce platforms offer the basic payment processor that most stores use i.e. Stripe and PayPal.
 However, if you are looking for very specific payment processing options, WooCommerce should be your pick; but, Shopify incorporates so many options without the requirement of additional tools.

 Customizing your store – WooCommerce V/S Shopify